sunyhydralab/QView3D/docs/index.md

 ## Overview

-QView3D is a web-based platform for managing 3D printer arrays with intelligent backend routing.
+QView3D is a web-based platform for managing 3D printer arrays with flexible backend routing.
-The system uses a hybrid architecture with dual backends and automatic fallback capabilities.
+The system uses a multi-backend architecture with middleware-based proxy routing.

 ## Architecture